-Arnott likes value stocks in Emerging Markets and EAFE stocks.
+At the time, Arnott liked value stocks in Emerging Markets and EAFE stocks.
 He invests in both these asset classes through funds.

 He emphasizes that his tolerance for “maverick risk” is high and that he is okay with going “out of step with the markets” for a year or two, unlike most investors.

 Arnott said that he thinks cryptocurrencies are “probably bubble material”.
-I point this out because bubbles are common bear market signals (Norton 11).
+I point this out because bubbles are common bear market signals.

 Read my related post Reducing Risk from Stocks with 13 Lessons from Past Bear Markets.

 Bogle created the world’s first index mutual fund.
 Through this game changing innovation, he made low cost investing available to individual investors.

 John Bogle promoted long term investing.
 Two of John Bogle’s eight rules for investors, however, suggest using past market data to improve investing results and better plan for retirement are below: